 Apply your next coat within five minutes.
 So the anti-slip product does not dry.
 This time may vary depending on different climates or air conditioning.
 And if the surface has dried wet by mopping the dry area with clean water, reapply your anti-slip coat.

 Step Five.
 Once finished, wash the area down with clean water and a mop.
 Change the water in the bucket regularly to ensure clean water is used when washing the area down—finished by using a floor detergent and mop or vacuum dry.
 Anti-slip is odorless and can be used as soon as the area where the product was applied has dried.

 Make ceramic tile non-slippery by applying Jhonny grip

-Hey, I’m with Johnny grip, non-slip floor products, and slippery tile calm.
-I’m going to show you how to apply Johnny’s grip to a tile floor from start to finish.
-I’ve already done a test area on the tile in my previous, and I already know that it takes 13 minutes to treat it.
+Hey, I’m with Johnny’s grip, non-slip floor products, and slippery tile calm.
+I will show you how to apply Johnny’s grip to a tile floor from start to finish.
+I’ve already done a test area on the tile previously, and I know that it takes 13 minutes to treat it.

 These are the tools you’ll need

 Now, you’ll probably already have a reg mop and a bucket like the one you see here.
 It is just for applying the water.
 But what you’ll also need is an empty five-gallon bucket and a sponge mop like this one.

 - Reg mop